 2. Support and maintain a platform to store, manage, and query well-annotated phenotypic data and its associated genomics data that is stored in an NCI-supported Cloud.

 3. Create and maintain infrastructure needed to address the challenges of volume, variety, and variability throughout the biomedical data lifecycle, with a particular focus on the challenges associated with large databases consisting of genomic, imaging, and clinical data.

 4. Provide data management support and services and key genomic analysis tools for individual projects.

 5. Facilitate the sharing of data and results among SPORE investigators and across institutions.

 6. Participate in the development and validation of automated tissue histology image analysis methods.

-Aim 2: Provide statistical expertise in designing and conducting laboratory experiments, clinical trials, and genetic and epidemiologic studies arising from research proposed in this application and conduct methodological research in support of those investigations.
+7. Provide statistical and statistical genetic expertise for designing and conducting laboratory experiments, clinical trials, and genetic and epidemiologic studies arising from research proposed in this application and conduct methodological research in support of those investigations.

 8. Provide biostatistical expertise on methodological aspects of study design, sample size and power, forms design, data quality control, and clinical protocol preparation.